-5.3 Wind Speed Estimate Solvers Comparisons
+5.3 Wind speed estimate solver comparisons

 With the continuous and iterative single-step solvers explained in the previous sections, this section now compares both methods numerically.
-The optimal wind speed estimate solver is then picked and combined with the state estimation-based aerodynamic power estimator, as discussed in Section 4.2.
-To this end, the same simulation setup in Section 4.3 is considered.
+The optimal wind speed estimate solver is then picked and combined with the state-estimation-based aerodynamic power estimator, as discussed in Sect.
+4.2.
+To this end, the same simulation setup as in Sect.
+4.3 is considered.

-First, the performance of the different continuous wind speed estimate solvers, discretized under the FE, BD, and TU methods, are compared.
-The estimator gain is chosen to be $\kappa = 400$ , which is a stable gain, especially for the FE discretization at the considered operating condition ( $U{\rm h} = 7.5 \,\mathrm{m/s}$ , under $I{\rm T} = 4\%$ ).
-Figure 12 shows the simulation results, which is focused on $t = 210 - 230 \,\mathrm{s}$ timestamp for clarity.
+First, the performance of the different continuous wind speed estimate solvers, discretized under the FE, BD, and TU methods, is compared.
+The estimator gain is chosen to be $\kappa = 400$, which is a stable gain, especially for the FE discretization at the considered operating condition ($U{\rm h} = 7.5~{\rm m\,s^{-1}}$, under $I{\rm T} = 4\,\%$).
+Figure 12 shows the simulation results, which is focused on the $t = 210-230\,{\rm s}$ timestamp for clarity.
 As shown in the figure, the BD- and TU-discretized wind speed estimate solvers show identical estimation performance, which is not the case in their FE-discretized counterpart.
-The unstable-like oscillations occurring in the beginning, middle, and end of the sequence of interest of the FE method are likely resulting from nonlinearity effects in combination with frequency folding or aliasing (Åström and Wittenmark, 2011).
+The unstable-like oscillations occurring in the beginning, middle, and end of the sequence of interest of the FE method likely result from nonlinearity effects in combination with frequency folding or aliasing (Åström and Wittenmark, 2011).